-Dr. Stephen Hazan Arnoff
+Dr. Stephen Arnoff

-Executive Director, Fuchsberg Jerusalem Center
+Chief Executive Officer, Fuchsberg Jerusalem Center

 Dr. Arnoff earned a doctorate in Midrash and Scriptural Interpretation from the Jewish Theological Seminary of America as a Wexner Graduate Fellow and has been a Tikvah Scholar at the New York University School of Law, a Mandel Jerusalem Fellow at the Mandel Leadership Institute, and a Revson Fellow at JTS.
-He lives in Jerusalem with his wife and four children.
+He lives in Jerusalem with his four children.

-Director of Finance, Fuchsberg Jerusalem Center
+Chief Program Officer, Fuchsberg Jerusalem Center

 Dr. Joshua Kulp